templatus/templatus-vue/README.md

 ### Docker image size

-The Docker image is based on Alpine Linux and is optimized for minimal size (currently 108 MB uncompressed disk size).
-It includes just the bare minimal - no unneeded Node.js, just the compiled assets, no tests.
+The Docker image is based on Alpine Linux and is optimized for minimal size (currently 114 MB uncompressed disk size).
+It includes just the bare minimum - no build tools like Node.js, no JS sources (just the compiled assets), no tests.

 ```
+$ container-diff analyze ghcr.io/ledermann/templatus

+-----Size-----

+Analysis for ghcr.io/ledermann/templatus:
-REPOSITORY                     TAG       IMAGE ID       CREATED       SIZE
+IMAGE                              DIGEST                                                                         SIZE
-ghcr.io/ledermann/templatus    latest    4a7e6df71220   2 hours ago   108MB
+ghcr.io/ledermann/templatus        sha256:5528d01b75300ab7781030703d4a059f70716a6e094d0a557b2dadc17fa80c6b        114.4M
 ```

 ## Development installation